 When the brand that invented chocolate chips found it wasn't reaching Millennial bakers, it turned to online video to reach them in their baking micro-moments.
 Now the Nestlé Toll House channel is one of YouTube's top baking destinations.

-- Build a custom affinity segment to better reach millennials
+Build a custom affinity segment to better reach the new, younger target consumer

 Nestlé® Toll House® is one of America's best-loved brands.
 (They did invent chocolate chips, after all.)
 But the brand faced a growing hurdle in recent years: Their loyal bakers were aging out of the category, and younger bakers weren't replacing them at the same rate.